 Pump or hand express at least eight to twelve times per day for 20-30 minutes so that you’re pumping every two to three hours during the day and once or twice at night.
 The more often you can express, the quicker your milk supply will respond.

-If you can do what Pearson-Glaze suggests, that’s great.
 If you’re not able to pump that much (due to work or other commitments), I usually recommend pumping 7-10 times per day for 15-20 minutes when you are exclusively pumping for a newborn.
 If you could aim for that, you should be in good shape.

 Some people do have success with less frequent pumping sessions; do the best you can and make sure to stay consistent.